 LIVE YOUR BEST LIFE

 In July of 2017, I closed Sweet Kitchen & Bar to pursue other opportunities as a consulting chef that would allow me to share my knowledge and experience while also allowing me more time to spend with my friends and family.
 I can honestly say that I am now healthier and happier than I have ever been.
-Through this new website and blog it is my sincerest hope that I can inspire and motivate others to live their best life deliciously and to savor every minute of it.
+Through my website and Facebook group, it is my sincerest hope that I can inspire and motivate others to live their best life deliciously and to savor every minute of it.